tomtom-international/hopic/master/_sources/config.rst.txt

 You need to specify an identifier (``id``), used for looking up the credential and its type (``type``).
 In addition to that you can specify the name of the config and environment variable that should be set to contain them.
 :option:`with-credentials` value can be specified as a list to have multiple credentials for a variant within a phase.
+Username/password credentials can be optionally encoded for use in a url by configuring encoding to (``url``).

 The supported types of credential are: